-While its unusual dash layout might not convey the more upscale ambiance of new and newly relevant nameplates like the Hyundai Elantra, Ford Focus and Chevy Cruze, the 2013 Honda Civic continues to be one of the best compact cars in terms of interior space, storage and outward visibility.
-Its ergonomics are nearly flawless and most of the controls are a cinch to operate.
-New soft-touch materials on the instrument panel and upper door trim replace the bland look and hard plastics that gave the previous cabin a low-budget feel.
+While its unusual dash layout might not convey the more upscale ambiance of new and newly relevant nameplates like the Hyundai Elantra, Ford Focus and Chevy Cruze, the 2014 Honda Civic continues to be one of the best compact cars in terms of interior space, storage and outward visibility.
+Its ergonomics is nearly flawless, and most of the controls are a cinch to operate.
+Soft-touch materials on the instrument panel and upper door trim replace the bland look and hard plastics that gave the previous cabin a low-budget feel.

-Since last year's underwhelming redesign failed to resonate with style-minded buyers, Honda's design team went back to the drawing board to create all-new front and rear styling for the 2013 Civic sedan.
-The new look is defined by a wide lower grille opening, a taller trunklid and a rear horizontal chrome trim piece similar to that of the 2013 Honda Accord.
-While these modest cosmetic alterations might escape the eye of the casual observer, it's hard to argue against sticking to a styling strategy that's helped keep the Civic at or near the top of the sales charts for many years running.
+After completely remaking the sedan’s exterior last year, the Honda design team focused its attention for 2014 on the coupe, giving it all-new front and rear styling.
+The new look is defined by a taller trunk lid, larger fog-light bezels and a new grille with a wide black grille bar and prominent Honda logo.
+New wheels accentuate the Civic coupe’s sporty nature.
+While these modest cosmetic alterations might escape the eye of the casual observer, it’s hard to argue against sticking to a styling strategy that has helped keep the Civic at or near the top of the sales charts for many years running.

-The entry-level 2013 Honda Civic LX carries a Manufacturer's Suggested Retail Price of just under $19,000.
+The entry-level 2014 Honda Civic LX carries a Manufacturer’s Suggested Retail Price of just over $19,000.
 Opting for the hybrid model tacks an additional $6,000 to the bottom line, but includes a higher level of standard equipment.
-A fully-loaded EX-L sedan with navigation comes in at a very respectable $24,500.
-Competitors such as the Toyota Corolla, Ford Focus and Mazda3 start in the $17,000 range, though none of which can match the Civic's comprehensive roster of standard features.
-Be sure to check our Fair Purchase Price at the bottom of this page to see what others in your area are actually paying for the 2013 Honda Civic.
-Down the road, we expect the 2013 Honda Civic to maintain the strongest 5-year residual values in the segment.
+A fully loaded EX-L sedan with navigation comes in at a very respectable $25,030.
+Competitors such as the Toyota Corolla, Ford Focus and Mazda3 start in the $17,000 range, though none can match the Civic’s comprehensive roster of standard features.
+Be sure to check our Fair Purchase Price at the bottom of this page to see what others in your area are actually paying for the 2014 Honda Civic.
+Down the road, we expect the 2014 Honda Civic to maintain the strongest 5-year residual values in the segment.

-With the stripped-down DX model grade out of the picture, every 2013 Honda Civic includes a 5-inch full-color multi-information display, rear backup camera with guidelines, Bluetooth, a sliding center armrest, integrated Pandora Internet radio, and a USB port for portable music players.
-Opting for the mid-tier EX trim nets a power moonroof, 16-inch alloy wheels and automatic climate control, while the range-topping EX-L includes such niceties as leather upholstery, heated front seats and a leather-wrapped steering wheel.
-The Civic's wide array of active and passive safety features are included as standard issue across the line.
-Civic Hybrid variants up the ante with a new Forward Collision Warning system that alerts drivers of a potential impact.
+Every 2014 Honda Civic includes a 5-inch full-color multi-information display, rearview camera with guidelines, Bluetooth, integrated Pandora Internet radio, and a USB port.
+Opting for the mid-tier EX trim nets a power moonroof, 16-inch alloy wheels, blind-spot monitor, keyless entry with push-button start and automatic climate control, while the range-topping EX-L includes such niceties as leather upholstery, heated front seats and a leather-wrapped steering wheel.
+The Civic’s wide array of active and passive safety features is included as standard issue across the line.
+Civic Hybrid variants up the ante with a Forward Collision Warning system.

-Optional features for the 2013 Honda Civic are acquired by stepping up to higher trim levels.
-Among the most prominent features are a touch-screen navigation system with FM traffic information, auto-on/off headlights, a multi-angle backup camera, and a 6-speaker premium audio system.
+Optional features for the 2014 Honda Civic are acquired by stepping up to higher trim levels.
+Among the most prominent features are a touch-screen navigation system with FM traffic information, auto-on/off headlights, a multi-angle rearview camera, and a 160-watt, 6-speaker premium audio system.

 Under the Hood

-With no direct injection or turbocharging, 140 horsepower, and five speeds not six in the manual and automatic transmissions, the 2013 Honda Civic has the simplest powertrain of the newest compact sedans.
-Nevertheless, it delivers exceptional fuel economy and plenty of power.
+With no direct injection or turbocharging and only 143 horsepower the 2014 Honda Civic has one of the simplest powertrains of the newest compact sedans.
+It does, however, gain a new CVT automatic (replacing last year’s 5-speed unit) giving it exceptional fuel economy and plenty of power.
 The mileage-maxing HF trim features the same powertrain, but adds two highway miles per gallon with a lower ride height, aerodynamic body pieces and low-rolling-resistance tires.
-The Civic Si, in sedan and coupe form, delivers 201 horsepower through a 6-speed manual transmission.
+The Civic Si, in sedan and coupe form, delivers 205 horsepower through a 6-speed manual transmission.

 EPA city/highway fuel economy: 22/31 mpg